BUILDING THE INFRASTRUCTURE

-BUILDING ROBOTS THAT WORK
+SO ROBOTS CAN WORK

 WHERE PEOPLE LIVE

-FOR REAL BUILDINGS
+INFRASTRUCTURE FOR ROBOTS IN REAL BUILDINGS

 The Reality